AndresMontero/ML_2019_EPFL/projects/project1/readme.md

 1. In the correct directory run the run.py script in the terminal `python run.py` A new file called "submission.csv" will be generated, which contains the predictions and can be uploaded to https://www.aicrowd.com/challenges/epfl-machine-learning-higgs-2019/submissions/new

-## View the process
+## Try it yourself
-If you want to try the other methods or change some parameters, it is possible to do it in the project1.ipynb through jupyter lab.
+If you want to try the other methods, change some parameters or check the crossvalidation, it is possible to do it on the notebook project1.ipynb

 ## Authors